raulgrecio/chatty/README.md

 # chatty

-A WhatsApp clone with React Native, Express, and Apollo
+A WhatsApp clone with React Native, Express, and Apollo.

+This code is for Part 3 in a multipart blog series building Chatty.
+You can view the blog post [here](https://medium.com/@simontucker/building-chatty-part-3-graphql-queries-with-react-apollo-e7e02c6dadc2).

 ## Installing
 ```